neicnordic/neic2017.nordforsk.org/index.md

 permalink: /
 ---

+**Crossing boundaries &mdash; changing the world**

+Join 200 technical experts, researchers, and decision makers in computing and storage over four days of workshops and conference program.

 Building on the enthusiasm from the first two Nordic e-Infrastructure Conferences in 2013 and 2015, we are happy to announce the next NeIC Conference, to be hosted by